 I don't know what happened to the pretty angel molds we had.
 They were originally sold to make soap.
-I looked around, and found this cute cake mold in the shape of flowers, that ended up working great.
+I looked around and found this cute cake molds in the shape of flowers, that ended up working great.

-Once it is melted, wait a minute and then add in your oils.
+- Once it is melted, wait a minute and then add in fragrance or essential oils.